aevilla160/hpc_docs/docs/running_jobs.md

 whoami
 ```

+!> Unlike MERCED, Pinnacles will be the default cluster you job can submit to, if you don't add any `#SBATCH -M merced` flag, your job will be submitted to Pinnacles automatically

 The `my_job.sub` sample script for Pinnacles is provided below, the job scripts for the two machines look quite similar, however, they have different partition names and time limits:
 ```bash
 #!/bin/bash